 These fees are unavoidable since every commercial bank charges them.

-In short, How do banks make money?, the commercial banks make money through deposits and loans.
+In short, How do banks make money? the commercial banks make money through deposits and loans.

 Commercial banking isn’t free.
-It’s a business which earns from the masses, the accountholders and since almost every person has a bank account, these ways turn into honey pot of profits for the banks.
+It’s a business which earns from the masses, the accountholders and since almost every person has a bank account, these ways turn into a honey pot of profits for the banks.

 This is a guest post from Avadhut who runs an excellent blog to help you, the finance career aspirant, become intelligent, independent and successful in your finance and investment career